 Is using a 6-foot rod suitable for surf fishing with a specific pound test line?

-Using a 6-foot rod for surf fishing with the best pound test for surf fishingOpens in a new tab. is not ideal.
+Using a 6-foot rod for surf fishing with the best pound test for surf fishing is not ideal.
 A longer rod is recommended for casting further into the water.
 Opt for a rod anywhere between 8 to 15 feet when using a specific pound test line for surf fishing to achieve better results.

 What to Do if You Do Have a 6 Foot Rod